raeTen/celestia-g2-stereoscopic/open-letter-to-nvidia.md

 should be.
 And sure, there are basicly always dependencies in general.
 Anyway, we all should always ensure that these a reduced to a minimum.
-This should be on of the big similarities among you and the F/OSS community.
+This should be one of the big similarities among you and the F/OSS community.

+### OFFTOPIC digression
+Last but not least I just want to be responsive to your latest policy belonging tweaking the GPU Hardware. ex ante: I'd never tweak/overclock hardware, my way to tease out performance from hardware is optimising code.
+But there a lot of technical enthusiasts out there who want to do so.
+Do you really think it's a good idea to restrict tweaking/overclocking after all the years you've supported that yourself?
+I doubt that this is a good idea.
+No "normal" user would use tweak-tools at all, only those ( passably ) knowing what they do are making use of these options.
+All in all your latest policies are posing a kind of **dictation** and are just contrary to public policy and freedom.
+Please forgive me my harshness here, but you should divest yourself of the idea that your customers are just stupid.
+Stop taking your customers for idiots, there are enough companies with that cachet.

-Put the fun back on computing, nVidia!
+Put the fun back on cg-computing, nVidia!
 Thank you in advance.